 You can view and make a payment on your term balance using MyAACC> Menu> Self-Services> Financial Information.
 AACC's cashier’s office emails students about payment due dates.

-If you are not applying for financial aid but need help purchasing books, you may be eligible for a Book Payment Plan.
-All of your tuition payments must be current with cashier’s office to be issued a Book Advance.
-Book Payment Plans may be used only for books and supplies at the AACC Bookstore and must be paid off by the end of the term.
+If you are not applying for financial aid but need help purchasing books, you may still be eligible for a book advance.
+All of your tuition payments must be current with the AACC cashier’s office to be issued a book advance.
+Book advances may be used only for books and supplies at the AACC Bookstore.
+All charges and must be paid off by the end of the term.

-If you haven't received your advance by email or are interested in a Book Payment Plan, email finaid@aacc.edu for information.
+If you haven't received your advance by email or are interested in a book advance because you're current on your tuition payments, email finaid@aacc.edu for information.

 The college also offers an AACC Bookstore line of credit up to $500 per term to those using their VA benefits at AACC.
 The amount spent will be added to your bill for the term.
 It is your responsibility to pay the account in full by the due date of the last payment plan installment.